taekwombo/bin-wrapper/readme.md

 ## License

-This is a fork of [kevva/bin-wrapper](https://github.com/kevva/bin-wrapper) that merged https://github.com/kevva/bin-wrapper/pull/56 and some changes.
+This is a fork of [kevva/bin-wrapper](https://github.com/kevva/bin-wrapper).

 see LICENSE file.